 In Arizona, passengers 12 years of age and under are required to wear a Coast Guard-approved, Type I, II or III life jacket when on board any boat that is underway.

-Personal Watercraft (PWC) Law
+Requirements for Personal Watercraft (PWC)

-Any person operating a PWC is required to wear a Coast Guard-approved, Type I, II or III life jacket.
+Accoring to Arizona’s life jacket requirements, any person operating a PWC is required to wear a Coast Guard-approved, Type I, II or III life jacket.

-Towed Sports Law
+Requirements for Towed Sports

 Any person being towed behind a boat is required to wear a Coast Guard-approved, life jacket, or a buoyant belt.